 When I say “gardening,” I’m not talking about tilling up the acre behind the ol’ homestead.
 Your garden may be a large plot or some containers on your apartment patio or a small herb pot on your kitchen counter.
 My garden is a couple of average-sized raised garden beds behind our home on a normal city lot.

 By the way, remember our little seed germinating project?
 If you haven’t done it with your kids yet, what are you waiting for?
-It’d be a perfect indoor activity for this wet, drippy weather.
+It’d be a perfect indoor activity for this wet, drippy weather and (hopefully temporary) forced isolation.
 You can only watch Thomas the Tank Engine so many times.

-Here’s how much our seeds grew in one week:
+The picture above shows how much our seeds grew in one week.

 This year, I am going to experiment with gardening from March to October, and I am taking you with me.
 You might want to grab a pair of boots first.